What is the effect of stress on your sleep?

 What is healthy sleep and sleep duration?

-How stress worsens your sleep quality
+How stress worsens your night's rest

-This extra "shot" of sugar keeps you awake and alert, which is of course not conducive to your sleep.
+This extra "shot" of sugar keeps you awake and alert, which of course is not conducive to your sleep.

 The consequences of a poor night's sleep